Carrara1/Terminal-Based-Python-Projects/README.md

 # Python Terminal-based Projects
 ---
+(currently redo-ing the menu system)

 Projects I did while improving my python.
-This is a menu to access a bunch of projects, but you can get the individual files as well
+There's a menu to access it all, but you can get the individual files as well

-Most of this projects are pretty simple and probably janky, so be aware of that! :)
+Most of this projects are pretty simple, be aware of that! :)

 ## So far this includes: